-Official foreign documents must be issued and legalised by the competent authorities of the country that issued the document.
-In some countries you must then have the document legalised by the Dutch embassy or the Dutch consulate in the country in question.
+Official foreign documents must have been issued and legalised by the competent authorities of the country that issued the document.
+In some countries you must also have the document legalised afterwards by the Dutch embassy or the Dutch consulate in the country in question.
 In apostille countries an apostille issued by the competent local authorities is sufficient.
 If no Dutch embassy or consulate is available in that country, the document must be legalised by the Dutch embassy or consulate responsible for that country.
-Official supporting documents include, for example, birth certificates and marriage certificates.
+Official foreign documents include, for example, birth certificates and marriage certificates.
 Having these documents legalised or provided with an apostille can take a long time.
-That is why you should start several months in advance of submitting your application with having documents legalised or provided with an apostille requirements for documents per country and any exceptions to these requirements, you can call the Dutch government's Public information Service, telephone number 1400.
-For more information on legalisation of documents you can also visit www.netherlandsworldwide.nl.
+That is why you should start several months in advance of submitting your application with having documents legalised or provided with an apostille stamp in your country of origin.
+For more information about legalisation or apostille requirements for documents per country and the exceptions to these requirements, you can call the Dutch government's Public Information Service, telephone number 1400.
+For more information on the legalisation of documents you can also visit www.netherlandsworldwide.nl.